samanbey/ol-featuretooltip/README.md

 `highlightStyle` - style to highlight feature.
 Falsey value means no highlight (default `false`)

+`layers` - a layer or an array of layers or false if tooltips are to be displayed for all layers (default: `false`)

 `text` - user-defined tooltip function.
 A `function(Array<Feature>)` that returns a string.
 If set, it overrides the default tooltip text function, therefore `showAll`, `attrs` and `showAttrNames` takes no effect